Estrogen and Genetics: Women's Neurodegeneration Risk

 🔷 Clinical Insight Card: Sexually Dimorphic Microglia

-Microglia—the brain’s resident immune cells—are biologically distinct in females and males, differences established early in development and magnified with aging.
+Microglia—the central nervous system's resident immune cells—are biologically distinct in females and males.
+These differences are established early in development and become magnified during the aging process.

 1. Primed Microglia in Female Brains